Fiscal Snapshot

 Short answer: not quickly.
 To materially lower annual interest costs in the near term requires one or more of:

-- A swift and sustained decline in market interest rates to well below current levels — dependent on global conditions and central bank policy.
+- A swift and sustained decline in market interest rates โ dependent on global conditions and central bank policy.

-- Large one‑time fiscal measures (asset sales, major tax increases) timed and sized to reduce debt — politically and economically disruptive.
+- Large one-time fiscal measures (asset sales, major tax increases) โ politically and economically disruptive.

 Absent those measures, interest payments will continue to rise as deficits accumulate and higher-rate debt matures.

-- Modest, credible multi-year fiscal consolidation focused on growth-friendly measures (targeted spending restraint plus efficiency gains).
+- Modest, credible multi-year fiscal consolidation focused on growth-friendly measures.

 - Tax base reforms that raise revenue while supporting labour and investment.